Social Work Licensure in Colorado

 Starting in 2011 there are Continued Professional Development requirements for LSWs and LCSWs.
 This CPD requirement was phased-in at the 2011 license renewal cycle and became fully operational in the 2013 license renewal cycle.
 Additionally, there are HPPP/Skolnik Act requirements.
 Be sure to adhere to both these requirements.

 There is no automatic reciprocity for licensure with another state, but there is a process called Licensure by Endorsement.
 It is overseen by DORA to facilitate obtaining a Colorado license if one is licensed in another state.
 A social worker must complete the License by Endorsement Application and show that she has met the equivalent requirements of a Colorado social work license.
 The social worker must show that she has the appropriate degree and has previously passed the appropriate ASWB exam.
 In addition, the Colorado Jurisprudence Exam may need to be taken and passed.
-For more information, please see the links in the grey box on this web page.
+For more information, please follow this link and scroll down the page to the "Endorsement" section.

 For information about what to do if you forgot to renew your license see the License Renewal Information.